Mochtar Kusumaatmadja: Academic career

-Minister of Justice
+Government career

 Kusumaatmadja was made Minister of Justice in a reshuffle of the Second Development Cabinet on 22 January 1974.
 One of his first actions was reviving the Institute of National Law Reform.
 Previously, the institute was largely dormant and had little to no operational budget.
 Kusumaatmadja renamed the institute, increased the amount of budget allocated from the institute, and altered the organizational structure.
 The re-organization, in particular, sought to bring legal academics closer to the lawmaking and law reform processes.

 The revival of the Institute of National Law Reform managed to bear fruit in the form of an increase in legal research, workshops, and meetings in Indonesia.
 A workshop to coordinate legal research was held in September 1974, while a workshop aimed to document and index legal information was held in December 1974.
 Another significant result was in the form of agreed-upon legal terms, which Kusumaatmadja described as important to make the legal language "uniform, usable, and understandable to the people".

-Minister of Foreign Affairs

 After serving as Minister of Justice for about four years, Kusumaatmadja was appointed Minister of Foreign Affairs in the Third Development Cabinet in 1978.
 He was re-appointed Foreign Minister in the next cabinet for the period 1983-1988, thus serving a total of ten years as foreign minister.
 During his period in office, Kusumaatmadja promoted the concept of "archipelagic state" to describe Indonesia.
 The concept was later recognized by the United Nations through the United Nations Convention on the Law of the Sea in 1982.

 Aside from the archipelago state, one of his hallmarks as foreign minister was his support for cultural diplomacy, a concept aimed at improving Indonesia's image overseas.
 Nevertheless, his concept failed to emphasize proprietary issues that were rampant at that time.
 His focus instead was to present Indonesia as a civil country and dismiss its image as a militaristic and cronyistic country.
 The concept was promoted in various ways, such as the First International Gamelan Festival which was held in conjunction with the Expo 86 in Vancouver.
 However, other efforts to promote this concept, such as the exhibition of the Asmat tribe art in London and a dance performance by the Mangkunegaran troupe in the same city, were less successful.
 The former, in particular, was criticized due to the disrespectful treatment by Indonesian academics to the Asmat culture in the exhibition.